coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 | $\frac{1}{12}2^{-64}$ | 738 | 39% | 2.990d-27 |
 ***

-We see a trend[^wobble] of programs getting linearly longer, with little variation in $\mathrm{T} percentage, and the $\chi^2$ statistic tending toward zero.
+We see a trend[^wobble] of programs getting linearly longer (with only minor variation in $\mathrm{T}$ percentage) and the $\chi^2$ statistic tending toward zero.

 [^wobble]: When this data was taken, from time to time, quilc would result in somewhat "wobbly" data for larger (i.e., worse) tolerance values.
-For instance, for a tolerance of $2^{-2}$, quilc would occasionally emit a gate count of approximately 500.
+For instance, for a tolerance of $2^{-2}$, quilc would occasionally emit an operation count of approximately 500.
 From time to time, due to the probabilistic nature of Selinger's algorithm and other parts of quilc itself, one will observe spurious spikes in absolute numbers, though these numbers are still asymptotically correct.
 The data presented here doesn't represent the *best* values, just qualitatively *usual* values.

+These tests, among others, give us confidence in the correctness of the algorithm.

-## Onward
+## Conclusion

 It's remarkable that Coalton has come to a point that a relatively complicated mathematical algorithm to implement discrete compilation can not only run, but run correctly *and* run efficiently.
 Coalton is still evolving in order to make programs like these and others faster to write and faster to execute, without compromising on correctness.

 Discrete compilation in quilc has been in the works for a while, starting during investigations of the Solovay-Kitaev algorithm during a summer internship at Rigetti Computing many years ago.
-The development of Coalton and catalyzing the implementation of discrete compilation was supported by [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
-We especially acknowledge Erik Davis, Cole Scott, and Brendan Pawlowski.
+The development of Coalton and catalyzing the implementation of discrete compilation was supported by the [HRL Laboratories quantum computing group](https://quantum.hrl.com/).
+We especially acknowledge Erik Davis, Cole Scott, and Brendan Pawlowski for their assistance during development.
+Eric Peterson, Mark Skilbeck, and Parker Williams each provided valuable feedback to drafts of this post.

 The Coalton developement team is always looking for and excited by improvements to the language, especially in the standard library.
 If you're interesting in helping out with Coalton, please join the [Discord](https://discord.gg/cPb6Bc4xAH)!